Sweet finds that feel good: the best home-grown brands to add to your shopping rotation.

 After having the pleasure of sampling one of This is J’s sets, we can confidently say that her soft-as-a-cloud bamboo pyjamas are worth every penny.
 Each PJ pattern is hand drawn and comes with its very own backstory, such as her “Tessa Flower” design, which was created with and named after her daughter.
 With each product — down to the 100% recyclable packaging —made and ethically produced in Canada, it’s hard to find a reason to spend your nights wearing anything else.

-This Toronto brand is beloved by all Canadians looking for modern home organizers and interior accessories at an extremely affordable price.
-From the brand’s modest beginnings in 1979, selling only one style of window shades, Umbra has since blossomed into an interior decorating go-to for design lovers with a small budget.
+This Toronto brand is beloved by everyone looking for modern home organizers and interior accessories at an extremely affordable price.
+From the all Canadian brand’s modest beginnings in 1979, selling only one style of window shades, Umbra has since blossomed into an interior decorating go-to for design lovers with a small budget.
 Find your everyday home decor go-to, from a discrete garbage can to a multi-use mirror, in their extensive collection.

 When 2020 (and the ensuing pandemic) hit, Dom founders Sam & Adam found themselves unsatisfied with the hand sanitizer options on the market.
 In a world deeply affected by COVID-19 and health regulations, they wanted to create a product that would surpass the gloppy, sticky sanitizers of yore.
 Enter: Dom, an organic sanitizing spray made with gentle ingredients to protect dry skin.
 With a design-forward, minimal packaging, Dom is a refreshing option for anyone looking to elevate their hygiene game.